 Beverage container legislation commonly targets all carbonated beverage containers, including glass, aluminum, and plastic.
 This legislation places a value on the container.
 The container either has a per-unit surcharge at the point of purchase, which is refundable upon return, or no surcharge, but a refund available upon return through a redemption system.
-This type of legislation has been effectively established in eleven states, including Oregon and California, and there is some interest in adopting this approach in Washington State.
+This type of legislation has been effectively established in eleven states, including Oregon and California, and there was an attempt to pass a bottle bill in Washington, HB1131, in 2023.
 Other deposits that could be implemented include those on tires, batteries and appliances to encourage reuse by the consumer.